 Welcome to Cedar Island Marina!

 Nestled in between a protected residential area and Hammonasset Nature Preserve, Cedar Island Marina is a perfect choice both seasonally and as a transient.
 Consistently rated one of the best marinas on the Connecticut Shoreline, we invite you to view our full-service facilities and to meet our expert staff whose experience in the marine industry is unmatched.
+Located less than two miles from exit 63 on I-95, access by car to our marina is incredibly easy and simple.

 Whats New at Cedar Island Marina?